How to Find The Best Policy For Your Rental Properties

 First, let's look at some statistics:

 Let's now examine the typical coverage provided by a landlord insurance policy.
 These policies, which are specifically designed for rental properties, safeguard both the structure itself and any personal goods provided to tenants.
-This kind of insurance covers liabilities, property damage, and other dangers that landlords may encounter.
+This kind of insurance may cover liabilities, property damage, and other dangers that landlords commonly encounter.

 Note that this is an example of a comparison table, and that the coverage of homeowners insurance and landlord insurance can vary by state and by insurance company.
 It's important to carefully read the policy and talk to an insurance agent to understand what it covers and what it doesn't.